 Pastor Flinn appears to be interred inside Second Church but it may be that his gravestone was placed there to protect it.

 Andrew Flinn was not only an active pastor of the Second Church flock but also an involved citizen of Charleston and dedicated worker in the church courts.
 His interest in public education led to membership on the Board of Commissioners for Free Schools in Charleston, 1814-1820, during which tenure he was the chairman, 1815-1818.
 With regard to the extended church, in 1812, the PCUSA General Assembly gathered in First Church, Philadelphia, and Flinn convened the sessions for retiring Moderator Eliphalet Nott.
-It is an interesting occurrence because normally, if a moderator cannot convene the next assembly, then the most recent moderator present assumed the gavel.
-Possibly, Nott asked Flinn to fill in for him even though Nott was enrolled for the meeting.
+It is an interesting occurrence because normally, if a moderator cannot convene the next assembly, then the most recent moderator present wielded the gavel.
 The text for Flinn’s sermon was 1 Corinthians 1:21.
 When time for election of the moderator came, Flinn was elected and became the second moderator from the southern states with James Hall having been the first.
 When Pastor Flinn returned to Philadelphia for the 1813 General Assembly he delivered his retiring moderator sermon from John 2:10.
 His participation that year included appointment to the Bills and Overtures Committee by Moderator Samuel Blatchford, and he was selected to deliver the annual missionary sermon one evening.
 One of the significant actions of the 1812 meeting involved sending a petition to Congress protesting the carrying and opening of mail on the Sabbath.
 The petition was delivered to U.S. Representative Langdon Cheves of South Carolina by Flinn, but he reported that “the prayer of the petition was not granted.”
-Also in 1813, he was appointed to the Assembly’s Standing Committee of Missions and he continued on the committee till his death.
+Also in 1813, he was appointed to the Assembly’s Standing Committee of Missions and continued on the committee till his death.
 His seat was filled by Moses Waddel.
 The 1819 Assembly elected him to the Board of Education for a one-year term.
 Of all the greater church service he did during his life it seems his work for Princeton Seminary was most important to him and the denomination.
 He was the agent of his presbytery for soliciting funds and gathering books for the seminary, 1810-1820, and he was a member of the Board of Directors, 1812-1817.
 A comment in the minutes for 1816 indicates Flinn had written a letter to the Assembly resigning from the seminary Board of Directors, but the Assembly “out of respect to Dr. Flinn, and in consideration of his liberality to the Seminary, did not agree to accept his resignation.”
 It is a cryptic comment and it begs Flinn’s reasons for wanting to resign.
 Was it declining health, a sense of inadequacy to the task, an inability to attend meetings, or possibly criticism from some individuals in the greater denomination regarding his views.
 That same year he subscribed to give 100.00 per year to Princeton.
 Andrew Flynn was a busy and effective pastor for his brief life.
+The University of North Carolina honored him with the Doctor of Divinity in 1809.